 Many factors that cause stress can be resolved by extending communication.
 Let your boss or coworkers know what they can do to create a more comfortable work environment.
 Don’t be afraid to ask questions; having extra clarity will often make assignments easier to complete.

 Communicating with friends, family and other loved ones can be a great stress reliever and also help to better relationships.
-Not only will these steps preserve your health and hearing, they can also increase your workplace productivity and quality of life.
+Not only will these steps preserve your health and hearing, but they can also increase your workplace productivity and quality of life.

 Stress with inevitably be part of your life, but don’t let it control you or your hearing!